Nottingham University Business School

 • wellbeing, psychosocial factors and organisational performance

-• work-life balance and burnout
+• work-life balance

 • occupational health and safety and voluntary standards

-Organising across borders and space
+Work, employment and organisation across borders and space

 External view of Djanogly Learning Resource Centre Jubilee Campus

-• cross-cultural management (including HRM in China, Africa-China, Emerging economies, Eastern European economies, national culture and HRM practices, expatriate work experiences in China’s financial services sector, the use of cross border and cross cultural social networks and social capital in business and management)
+• cross-cultural management (including HRM in China, Africa-China, Emerging economies, Eastern European economies, national culture and HRM practices, expatriate work experiences in China’s financial services sector, the use of cross border and cross-cultural social networks and social capital in business and management)

 • the impact of digitalisation on the workplace (including E-HRM practices, remote work: practices and outcomes, health informatics, big data, scientometrics)